eu-nebulous/iot-dpp-orchestrator/iot_dpp/README.md

 The following parameters are needed for the pluggin:

-- IOT_DPP_PIPELINE_STEPS: A JSON encoded string containing the configuration for the IoT pipeline.
+- IOT_DPP_PIPELINE_STEPS: A JSON encoded string (or a path to a JSON file ending in '.json') containing the configuration for the IoT pipeline.
 This configuration is a `Map<String, IoTPipelineStepConfiguration>` where keys are names of the pipeline steps and the values are `IoTPipelineStepConfiguration` providing:
 	- inputStream (String): The input stream from the pipeline step.
 	- groupingKeyAccessor (GroupIDExtractionParameters): The config to extract group ID for each input message of the step.